The Haunted World of El Superbeasto

-The Haunted World of El Superbeasto is a 2009 American adult animated superhero comedy film directed, co-written and co-produced by Rob Zombie.
-The film was written by Zombie and Tom Papa from Zombie's comic book series of the same name.
-The film was produced by Starz Media and Film Roman, with animation provided by Carbunkle Cartoons and Big Star Productions.
+The Haunted World of El Superbeasto is a 2009 American adult animated superhero horror comedy film directed, co-written and co-produced by Rob Zombie.
+The film was written by Zombie and Tom Papa (who also the voice of El Superbeasto) from Zombie's comic book series of the same name published by CrossGen.
+The film was also produced by Starz Media and Film Roman, with animation provided by Carbunkle Cartoons and Big Star Productions.

 The film stars Papa, Sheri Moon Zombie, Paul Giamatti, Rosario Dawson, Tom Kenny, Geoffrey Lewis, Danny Trejo, Tura Satana, Clint Howard and Brian Posehn.
-Papa voices the character of El Superbeasto and Moon Zombie voices sidekick sister, Suzi-X.
+Papa voices the character of El Superbeasto and Moon Zombie voices sidekick and sister, Suzi-X.

 Plot

-The film follows the adventures of El Superbeasto (Tom Papa), a suave, yet violent exploitation film actor/director and former masked wrestler, and his sultry "sidekick" and sister, the super-agent Suzi-X (Sheri Moon Zombie), as they race to prevent the evil Dr. Satan (Paul Giamatti) from taking over the world by marrying the foul-mouthed stripper with the mark of the devil on her backside, Velvet Von Black (Rosario Dawson).
+The film follows the adventures of El Superbeasto (Tom Papa), a suave, yet violent exploitation film actor/director and former masked wrestler, and his sultry "sidekick" and sister, the super-agent Suzi-X (Sheri Moon Zombie), as they race to prevent the evil Dr. Satan (Paul Giamatti) and his sidekick Otto from taking over the world by marrying the foul-mouthed stripper with the mark of the devil on her backside, Velvet Von Black (Rosario Dawson).
 The adventure, set in the mythic world of Monsterland, also features Murray the Robot (Brian Posehn), Suzi-X's sidekick and vehicle, based on the robot featured in the 1939 serial The Phantom Creeps starring Bela Lugosi.

-Cast
+Voice cast

 Production

 Work began on The Haunted World of El Superbeasto in 2006 and a release date was later scheduled for May 2007, but the film was completed in 2009.
-In an interview conducted on July 20, 2007 by shocktillyoudrop.com, Zombie explained that, "Nothing really much [is happening]."
-During that time, the film was still being animated, however, Zombie then began work on Halloween.
+In an interview conducted on July 20, 2007, by shocktillyoudrop.com, Zombie explained that "Nothing really much [is happening]."
+While the film was still being animated, Zombie began work on Halloween.
 He informed the animators that he had "to walk away because I can't split my time between two things".
 Zombie noted that work on The Haunted World of El Superbeasto "started when I was on Rejects and it's now just sitting on a shelf waiting for me to finish Halloween".

 In a November 2007 interview with Bloody Disgusting, Zombie announced that the film was "almost finished".
 He went on to say that, although he was then on tour until February, "we will finally finish the music on Superbeasto and it'll be done" afterwards.

 Rob Zombie had the following to say in a September 28, 2008, posting on the official El Superbeasto Myspace page: "We're down to the end!
 3 long years in the making and worth every second.
 By Halloween this thing will be in the can completely DONE!"

 According to a blog post on October 29, 2008, Defamer Magazine was privy to a "sneak peek" at scenes from The Haunted World of El Superbeasto, about which they said "it's good to know that if WALL-E falls short on its quest for Oscar gold, we now have another animated contender."